FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

   - Type: ConcentrationTypes
   - Description: Inhibitor concentration in the reaction, if applied.
 - __data*__
+  - Type: Data
+  - Description: One or multiple time-course concentration data arrays.

+### Data

+Time-course data of an measurement.

+- __values__
   - Type: float
-  - Description: One or multiple time-course concentration data arrays.
+  - Description: Time-course data of an individual measurement.
+- __test__
+  - Type: string
-  - Multiple: True
+  - Description: test.

 #### StoichiometryTypes